panickervinod/rfcs/00XX-common-ledger-protocol/00XX-common-ledger-protocol.md

   in the protocol data (see below).

 - A **CLP Connection** is a websocket connection over which CLP packets are sent.
-Websockets are used because they provide message framing and allow CLP to use HTTP requests for authentication.
+Websockets are used because they provide message framing and allow for easy integration with browser-based code.

 - **CLP Packets** are the protocol data units described in this document.
 They are formally defined in the [CLP ASN.1 spec].